dwyl/learn-devops/nginx/README.md

 # `nginx` Fast Setup

-This is a speed run of using `nginx` to proxy an app on a `Hetzner` server.
+This is a speed run of using `nginx` to proxy an app running on a `Hetzner` server.

 ## 1. Install `nginx` on `Ubuntu`